GabrielGomer/AI-Guidance-Companion/README.md

 3. User Input: Any additional information you provide through the app, such as text inputs or feedback.
 4. Device Data: Information about your device, including device type, operating system, and unique device identifiers.
 5. Usage Analytics: Data on how you interact with the app, which helps us improve our services.
+6. Data Collection: We collect the type of therapy and the date of the session.
+This data is stored locally on your device.
 How Data is Used
 •	Data Processing: The transcribed text is processed to generate AI-driven responses using the OpenAI GPT-4o-mini API.
 •	Service Improvements: We analyze usage data to enhance app functionality and user experience.